irondsd/cjournal-api/README.md

 - `"id":int` a globally unique identifier for this device
 - `"name":string` a name of a patient using the device
 - `"device_type":string` the type of the device used by the patient
-- `"is_online":boolean` shows if the device is currently online
-- `"last_seen":string` the last time the device went online with unix time stamp

 If a device with the given identifier already exists, the existing device will be overwritten.